Do You Really Need To Convert Your Foreign Driving Licence?

-- One matt finish passport-size colour photograph with white background, eyes looking straight and both ears and eyebrow visible in the photograph.
-There should be no headgear worn unless normally worn for religious purpose, and glasses worn should not be tinted.
+- One matt finish passport-size colour photograph with white background, eyes looking straight and both ears and eyebrows visible in the photograph.
+There should be no headgear worn unless normally worn for religious purposes, and glasses worn should not be tinted.

 - For Malaysian licence holders, an extract from Jabatan Pengangutan Jalan (JPJ) is compulsory

 - If your foreign driving licence is not in English, you must have one of these: